julysfire/MSFS2020-Talkeetna_Region/README.md

 - Carl's Landing:  Added additional scenery items, some texture fixes.

+- Bald Mountain: Smoothed out the tiling of the ground texture.

 - Talkeetna Airport: Added additional scenery items.
 Cut down some trees that were on the train tracks near the airport.

 ##### Features